-Our MakerSpace is an area that offers library patrons an opportunity to create intellectual and physical materials using resources such as computers, a 3-D printer, a laser-engraver, audio and video capture and editing tools, and traditional arts and crafts supplies.
+Our MakerSpace is an area that offers library patrons an opportunity to create intellectual and physical materials using resources such as computers, a 3-D printer, a laser-engraver, sewing machines, audio and video capture and editing tools, and traditional arts and crafts supplies.

 Before one can use the MakerSpace equipment & become a “Maker” (patrons who are certified to use the equipment)

 - Everyone must complete the Introduction & Safety Training

 - Makers must complete & sign the Agreement & Waiver Form

 - Makers under 13 must be accompanied by parent or guardian